Sanremo Music Festival 2026: Area Sanremo 2025

 The rules of the Area Sanremo selection, organised by the Municipality of Sanremo alongside the Sanremo Symphonic Orchestra Foundation, were released on 28 October 2025, with the opening of an online application platform lasting between 29 October and 29 November 2025.
-The submitting acts will be auditioned by a musical committee, with the qualifiers from this phase attending a second audition round where ten winners will be proclaimed; these will proceed to a final audition in which the two Sanremo newcomers will be selected.
+The 505 submitting acts were auditioned by a musical committee between 6 and 11 December 2025 at the Sanremo Palafiori, with the 22 qualifiers from this phase attending a second auditon round on 12 December, where ten winners were proclaimed; these proceeded to a final audition on 13 December, in which the two Sanremo newcomers were selected.